How to grow giant Achatina at home. How to care for snails at home

 • bananas (or their skins), avocados, mangoes, apples, pears.

-Hard fruits and vegetables pre-crushed with a grater, soft - cut into small pieces.
+Hard fruits and vegetables pre-ground with a grater, soft - cut into small pieces.

-Vegetable puree, prepared by you or bought in the store (children's, without salt!).
-Puree can be mixed with grain mixture and calcium, given in the form of porridge.
+Vegetable puree, prepared by yourself or bought in a store (baby puree, no salt!).
+The puree can be mixed with grain mixture and calcium, and given in the form of porridge.

-Several times a week, snails need to be offered food with a high protein content:
+Several times a week, snails need to be offered food high in protein:

 • meat puree;